AbiruEkanayaka/FluxMap/README.md

 You can configure a memory limit to prevent the database from growing indefinitely.
 When the estimated memory usage exceeds this limit, FluxMap will automatically evict keys to stay under the limit based on the configured `EvictionPolicy`.

 -   **`Lru` (default):** Evicts the Least Recently Used item.
-This is a good general-purpose policy.
+A good general-purpose policy.
 -   **`Lfu`:** Evicts the Least Frequently Used item.
-This is useful for workloads where a subset of items is accessed much more frequently than the rest.
+Useful for workloads where access frequency is more important than recency.
+-   **`Random`:** Evicts a random item.
+Can be effective for certain access patterns and avoids the overhead of tracking usage.
+-   **`Arc`:** Adaptive Replacement Cache.
+It intelligently balances between LRU and LFU, providing excellent performance across a wide variety of workloads.

 To use this feature, your key and value types must implement the `fluxmap::mem::MemSize` trait, which helps the database estimate how much memory each entry consumes.